LR-97/Pudendal_Vault/Pudendal Protocol.md

 ###### Figure 17

-54. Navigate to the Python folder and run _[[Centerlines.py]]_ code after changing the subject to the current subject.
-Also change Path2 and surfaceReader.InputFileName based on whether it is the left or right nerve.
+54. Navigate to the Python folder and run _[[Centerlines.py]]_ code after changing the subject to the current subject, and the desired nerve side.
 This code creates centerlines that connect the center of points we defined in the previous steps.

-**Critical: **This code requires the [vmtk](http://www.vmtk.org/) package, which is not a standard Python package.
+**Critical: ** This code requires the [vmtk](http://www.vmtk.org/) package, which is not a standard Python package.
 I recommend following their installation [guide ](http://www.vmtk.org/download/)and installing the package in a new environment.This package uses an older version of numpy and that is one of the reasons why I recommend installing it in a separate environment.

 **Note: **The results of running this code is saved at: